2022 Dates: July 4 – 24, 2022

-Trail report: Early (5 am) start to K2 Basecamp.
-Total trekking distance to/from Concordia is roughly 30 km.
+Trail report: Early (6 am) start to K2 Basecamp.
+Total trekking distance to Concordia is roughly 15 km.
 We will visit the Art Gilkey Memorial and then head to K2 Base Camp for tea and to chit chat with expedition teams hoping for a successful summit bid.

 Today is a BIG trekking day, but the terrain is relatively easy.
-Most of the route follows the Austen-Godwin glacier directly to the base of mighty K2.
+Most of the route follows the Godwin-Austen Glacier directly to the base of mighty K2.

-After our big hike to K2 Base Camp and back, we will spend the day relaxing at Concordia – reading, drinking tea, eating, going on short photo hikes – this is the agenda for this chill day.
+After our big hike to K2 Base Camp, we will spend the day relaxing at the camp – reading, drinking tea, eating, going on short explorations of the area – this is the agenda for this chill day.